 Private eCourse classrooms with group rates are available upon request.
 If you are interested, email us at [email protected].

-To purchase a print version of Which Way, Lord?, visit The Upper Room bookstore.
+To purchase a print version of Which Way, Lord?, visit The Upper Room online store.

 Rev. Rob Fuquay, author of The God We Can Know, is senior pastor at St. Luke’s United Methodist Church in Indianapolis, one of the largest churches in the denomination.
 A native of Winston-Salem, North Carolina, he has worked in churches since his freshman year in college.
 After seminary Rob served a church in Bristol, England, for one year and then pastored several churches, both large and small, in North Carolina.